THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Related work

 \section{Related work}

-Learning-based models have quickly overtaken physics-based methods for trajectory prediction, as the sequential nature of trajectories is a logical application for recurrent architectures \citep{alahi2016social, altche2017lstm, lee2017desire, mercat2020multi, khandelwal2020if}, and convolutional layers can easily be applied to bird-view rasters of the map context \citep{lee2017desire, tang2019multiple, cui2019multimodal, hong2019rules, salzmann2020trajectron++, chai2020multipath, gilles2021home}, benefiting from the latest progresses in computer vision.
-Surrounding HD-Maps, usually formalized as connected lanelets, can also be encoded using Graph Neural Networks \citep{gao2020vectornet, liang2020learning, zeng2021lanercnn, gilles2021gohome}, in order to get a more compact representation closer to the trajectory space.
+Learning-based models have quickly overtaken physics-based methods for trajectory prediction for several reasons.
+First, the sequential nature of trajectories is a logical application for recurrent architectures \citep{alahi2016social, altche2017lstm, lee2017desire, mercat2020multi, khandelwal2020if}.
+Then, benefiting from the latest progresses in computer vision, convolutional layers can easily be applied to bird-view rasters of the map context \citep{lee2017desire, tang2019multiple, cui2019multimodal, hong2019rules, salzmann2020trajectron++, chai2020multipath, gilles2021home}.
+A more compact representation closer to the trajectory space can encode surrounding HD-Maps (usually formalized as connected lanelets), using Graph Neural Networks \citep{gao2020vectornet, liang2020learning, zeng2021lanercnn, gilles2021gohome}.
 Finally, some point-based approaches \citep{ye2021tpcn} can be applied in a broader way to trajectory prediction, as both lanes and trajectories can be considered as ordered set of points.